Shopping for a New Chevrolet?See your Price

 Choose a Style Below for Colors and Options

 |$ 26,112||$ 27,060|

 |$ 32,569||$ 34,465|

-Remarkably stylish and, at last, completely modern, the 2015 Chevrolet Impala brings the traditional large Chevy sedan firmly into the modern century.
+Stylish and, at finally, completely modern, the 2015 Chevrolet Impala brings the Chevy's traditional large sedan squarely into the modern era.
 Now in its second year, the new Impala is a completely new vehicle, replacing older versions that dated back to some of the very oldest hardware in the General Motors lineup.
 With an up-to-date complement of features and options, the 2015 Impala is very competitive in the shrinking segment of full-size four-door sedans that don't come from luxury brands.
 It's surprisingly fuel-efficient too, not to mention desirable, handsome, and well equipped.

 Since the Impala was relaunched last year, Chevy's made very few changes.
 Aside from a standard start-stop feature to improve its fuel-economy ratings, this year's model is unchanged from the car that debuted last year.
 That vehicle shares underpinnings--but no sheet metal at all--with the recent Cadillac XTS and the older but equally large Buick Lacrosse.